ryan-y1/Disaster-Dodger/README.md

 ## Description

-A convenient website that allows you to select your region to find the most common natural disasters in your area, in order for curated disaster kits to be recommended to you.
-Currently only available for the United States.
+Our app allows you to select the state you live in to find the most common natural disasters that occur in your area.
+It then recommends you a curated list of items you need to prepare yourself.

 #### Aim
 It is our aim to assist in safer evacuation during potential catastrophe by providing accurate, comprehensive, and accessible information concerning natural disaster preparation.